halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 * **To prevent accidental bugs** – If you're an organization with many developers accessing flags, it's important to have a consistent naming strategy for flags.
 However, that does not prevent typos from causing potential problems.
 Your wrapper can be designed to help you maintain naming standards and help prevent misspelled flag keys in the code.
 * **To add domain-specific business logic around flag usage** – Perhaps your organization has additional business rules or logic around flags that you need to enforce application-wide.
 Having a wrapper can help you encapsulate that logic to help ensure it is properly applied wherever flags are used.

-Let's look at a few of these in more depth.
+The last one is very specific to your application use case, so let's look at the first three of these in more depth.

 ## Encapsulate interaction